agentbryce2025/emulator/README.md

    ```
    run_qemu.bat
    ```
-   These launchers use Windows-friendly settings to ensure the QEMU window appears.

-4. **Check QEMU Installation**: Make sure QEMU is properly installed at one of these locations:
+5. **Check QEMU Installation**: Make sure QEMU is properly installed at one of these locations:
    - `C:\Program Files\qemu\qemu-system-x86_64.exe`
    - `C:\Program Files (x86)\qemu\qemu-system-x86_64.exe`

-For detailed information, see the `WINDOWS_GUI_FIX.md` file.
+For detailed Windows setup instructions, see the new `README_WINDOWS.md` file.

 ## Project Goals